 Arizona Payday Loans Online

-In Arizona, the Department of Financial Institutions regulates payday loans.
-Here’s a quick overview of what the state allows.
+In Arizona, the Department of Insurance and Financial Institutions (DIFI) regulates consumer lending.
+Here is an overview of what is legally permitted in the state.

 Can You Get a Payday Loan in Arizona?

-The laws allowing payday lenders to operate in Arizona expired back in 2010.
-That means for over a decade, all loans in the state must meet the requirements of Arizona Revised Statute (ARS) 6-632.
+No. The legislation that previously allowed payday lenders to operate in Arizona expired in 2010.
+Since then, all consumer loans in the state must comply with the Arizona Revised Statutes (ARS), specifically ARS 6-632.

 Can You Get an Online Payday Loan in Arizona?